ultraleap/XR-Keyboard/XR_Keyboard/Assets/README.md

 ## Known issues

 - The Max Font Size in can get lost in the prefabs.
 If the characters look small, edit the max font size in the InteractionButtonUIKey prefab
+- Occasionally the keyboard may lose its layout if Unity is not the active window - clicking into the Unity scene resolves this

+## Disclaimers

+XR Keyboard is licensed under [Apache 2.0](LICENSE.txt)

+XR Keyboard is not actively maintained or managed, and provided as is.
+Changes and fixes have no ETA.

+XR Keyboard includes audio from two soundpacks sourced from [kenney.nl](www.kenney.nl).
+Both soundpacks are licensed under the [CC0 1.0 Universal Licence](https://creativecommons.org/publicdomain/zero/1.0/)